sirkibsirkib/lilbits/README.md

 ## Using It Yourself
 The semantics of `LilBitSet` are similar to that of `HashSet<u8>`minus some missing functions which woudln't be useful, such as `new_with_capacity`.

 Most noteworthy is that the thread will `Panic!` if there is _ever_ an attempt to `insert` some u8 with a value greater than 63.
-The function `try_insert` also exists in the event a silent failure is preferable.
+If this behaviour is undesirable, just protect it with an `if` check.
+I avoided implementing it myself as it simply bloats the API.

 ## Examples